 And you’ll gain the business and management skills you need for immediate employment as a computer programmer or analyst, networking professional, database administrator, web designer, or IT support specialist.

 Learn to develop and customize computer technology

 When you graduate with a Computer Information Technology A.A.S. degree you will be able to:

 - Customize software and computer applications to meet client/user needs

 - Design, implement, and maintain computer networks

-- Understand web page design principles
+- Understand database and web page design principles

 - Develop basic computer programs

 If you are interested in further study you should research bachelor’s program requirements